 - Verification of graduation from a New Jersey high school or received the equivalent of a New Jersey high school diploma;

 - Filed an affidavit with the Office of Student Development and Enrollment Management stating that the student has filed an application to legalize his/her immigration status or will file such an application.
-The affidavit may be obtained from the Office of Student Development and Enrollment Management in the Student Community Center, Room 132, or from the college's website.
+The affidavit may be obtained from the Office of Student Development and Enrollment Management in the Student Community Center, Room 132.

 Any undocumented individual who cannot provide the documents above will be charged the out-of-state tuition rate.